 Kate is a Senior Researcher in Statistical Epidemiology based in the National Perinatal Epidemiology Unit (NPEU).
 She has a particular interest in using routinely collected data to inform the care and improve outcomes for mothers, babies and their families across the life-course.

-Kate is an Epidemiologist/Health Services Researcher at the National Perinatal Epidemiology Unit (NPEU) and was awarded a National Institute for Health Research (NIHR) Doctoral Research Fellowship in 2016 to undertake a DPhil at the University of Oxford.
-Her DPhil is investigating the short and longer-term outcomes for women and their children according to intended mode of delivery after previous caesarean section using a number of linked Scottish National datasets.
+In 2016 she was awarded a National Institute for Health Research (NIHR) Doctoral Research Fellowship to undertake a DPhil part-time at the University of Oxford.
+Her DPhil investigated the short and longer-term outcomes for women and their children according to planned mode of birth after previous caesarean section using a number of linked Scottish National datasets.

-Fitzpatrick KE. et al, (2016), PLoS One, 11
+Fitzpatrick KE. et al, (2022), PLoS Med, 19